-3.1 Interpret the FDG Map
+3.1.
+Interpret the FDG Map

-The key results of the FIM and FHSI were presented in tables and maps in Wood (2021).
-When planning foreshore development, the FDG map is the primary reference tool because it synthesises the pertinent fish and wildlife information into an easy-to-understand map (Appendix A).
-In the FDG map, the FHSI ecological rankings for each segment are depicted as one of five colour zones, ranging from very high to very low value (Table 1).
+The key results of the FIM and FHSI are presented in tables and maps in Wood (2022).
+When planning foreshore development, the FDG map is the primary reference tool because it synthesizes the pertinent fish and wildlife information into an easy to understand map (Appendix A).
+In the FDG map, the FHSI ecological rankings for each segment are depicted as one of five colours zones, ranging from very high to very low value (Table 1).

 Value type Rank/Sensitivity Map Colour

 Very High Red

-Ecological High Orange
+Ecological Rank High Orange

-Rank Moderate Yellow
+Moderate Yellow

 Low & Very Low Grey

 Fisheries Blue

-Zones of Sensitivity Wildlife Brown

-Conclusivity Herptiles Mauve